harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/create-environments.md

 :::note Limitation

-Harness doesn't support nested propagation.
+* Harness doesn't support nested propagation.
 For example, if Stage 2 is propagated from Stage 1, you cannot propagate Stage 3 from Stage 2.
+* This feature is not supported when deploying to multiple environments or infrastructures.

 :::